DevCycleHQ/cli/README.md

 To run the test suite, run `yarn test`

 ## Publishing a new version
+1. Run `nvm use` to set the correct node version
-1. Create a branch off of `main` and run `npm version patch` to bump the CLI version.
-Create a PR for these changes.
+2. Create a branch off of `main` and run `npm version patch` to bump the CLI version.
+3. Run `yarn build`
+4. Create a PR for these changes.
+5. Once merged, move the tag from your branch to the new commit on main, and push the tag
-2. Once merged, create a new Github release with a tag for the latest version.
+6. create a new Github release using the tag for the latest version.
-3. From `main`, publish to NPM `npm publish --access public`
+7. From `main`, publish to NPM `npm publish --access public`